Help Index / Command and Control Screens /

 The Star Map

 The Star Map always appears to the left of a World Information page.
 Every circle represents a world.
-Yours are white, unowned ones are yellow, and red ones belong to other players.
+Yours are white.
+Unowned ones are yellow, and red ones belong to other players.
 You can assign other colors to chosen empires on their Empire pages.

 The Star Map is always centered on one world.
 All other worlds have a number showing their distance from that world.
 To center the map on the world whose information page you are viewing, click the Center Map link at the top of the World Information panel.